canyon289/canyon289.github.io/dev/content/ReuseableML.md

 It made it dead simple for me to add or remove features with just one line of code, making my experimentation and feature selection process that much quicker.

+## Conclusion
+It's very much worth the effort to spend the extra effort to make your machine learning code be more like a package and less like a script.
+You'll save anyone using your code time figuring out how to reproduce your results, but you'll also save yourself a bunch of time also trying to reproduce your results!
+The extra effort goes a long way in protecting your sanity and also ensuring you're able to build more than just a prototype prediction engine.